Shhsvri/BIOF045-NGS_Analysis/Day1/lessons/05_introR-R-and-RStudio.md

 **The Rstudio script editor allows you to 'send' the current line or the currently highlighted text to the R console by clicking on the `Run` button in the upper-right hand corner of the script editor**.
 Alternatively, you can run by simply pressing the `Ctrl` and `Enter` keys at the same time as a shortcut.

-Now let's try entering commands to the **script editor** and using the comments character `#` to add descriptions and highlighting the text to run:
+If you didn't previously write this file, you can enter them in the **script editor** and use the comments character `#` to add descriptions and highlighting the text to run:

 	# Intro to R Lesson
 	# October 19th, 2020